deanmcpherson/react-native-sortable-listview/README.md

 # react-native-sortable-listview
-# react-native-sortable-listview
 Drag drop capable wrapper of ListView for React Native.
 Allows for dragging and dropping of rows with automatic scrolling while dragging.

-Note that this quite raw still, and is not recommended for production use.
-BREAKING CHANGE IN 0.0.8, due to react being separated out from the react native project, 0.0.8+ will only work on React Native 0.26+.

 ## Add it to your project